kscott5/GreenShelter/README.md

 -------
 I read over and over again how you can configure additions commands with the project.json file to allow command-line execution for say starting a local instance of a web server or unit test.
 But completely missed the fact, it also works for Migration/Scaffolding of the database using your DbContext class.

-Simplely, you can add the following lines of JSON text to the project.json dependencies and commands section.
+Simply, you can add the following lines of JSON text to the project.json dependencies and commands section.

 ```json
 ...